 What Is A Diet?

-A diet (the kind we’re talking about in this article) is a “temporary and highly restrictive program of eating in order to lose weight”.
+A diet (the kind we’re discussing in this article) is a “temporary and highly restrictive program of eating to lose weight”.
 When you follow a diet you have boundaries, rules, and restrictions that you adhere to and follow in order to obtain a specific result.

-People use diets most often when they are is unsure of what to do to lose weight that they’ve gained.
-People turn to diets maybe because eating habits and patterns are out of control and/or they might need to drop weight for some specific goal, such as fitting in a bathing suit or fitting into their wedding dress.
+People use diets most often when they are unsure of what to do to lose the weight they’ve gained.
+People may turn to diets because eating habits and patterns are out of control and/or they might need to drop weight for some specific goal, such as fitting in a bathing suit or their wedding dress.

 Ultimately our bodies aren’t meant to be calorically restricted or on a diet for a long period of time.
 Dieting shuts down or shhh’s the natural intuition of our hunger cues, overruling when we’re hungry and when we’re not.

 When we follow diets, we’re told when to eat, how much, and what.
 But what if we want something else, or aren’t hungry right at that moment?
 Uh-oh!
 We HAVE to eat what is programmed, so instead of listening to our bodies, we listen to the diet and start to overrule the self-trust and natural intuition we have.

 If you’re looking for long-term weight loss, then a diet isn’t in your best interest.
 Let’s get into some of the more concrete reasons why diets don’t work.